kostis-codefresh/rollouts-autoscaling-example/README.md

 The last command should show you metrics for your nodes.

-Install Traefik 2.x for the all the canary examples
+Install Traefik 2.x for the all the canary examples.
+If your local cluster already has Traefik 2.x pre-installed you can skip this step.

 ```
 helm repo add traefik https://traefik.github.io/charts